numpy/numpy/doc/source/user/tutorial-svd.rst

     >>> plt.imshow(approx_blue, cmap=plt.cm.Blues)

-Now, you can go ahead and repeat this experiment with other values of `k`, and each of those should give you a slightly better (or worse) image depending on the value you choose.
+Now, you can go ahead and repeat this experiment with other values of `k`, and each of your experiments should give you a slightly better (or worse) image depending on the value you choose.

 Just for good measure, to see how the original blue array looks like, you can